 The school receives book club order forms from Scholastic.
-These are sent home with the children and orders need to be returned to the Front Office by the stamped due date.
+These are sent home with the children and orders can be placed on-line by the due date.
 Our current Scholastic Book Club coordinator is Kerri Farley, Canteen Manager.
-Spare order forms are available from the Library.
+Spare order forms are available from the Library and front foyer area.

-The Library also runs Red Gum Book Club and Carnival Book Club with all orders taken online; books are then sent to the school for distribution.
-Order forms for these clubs are available on the library information table.
-Red Gum and Carnival run one book club each term.
+The Library also runs Red Gum Book Club with all orders taken online; books are then sent to the school for distribution.
+Order forms for these clubs are available on the library information table and front foyer.
+Red Gum run one book club each term.